-“It looks like we won’t be directly curing cancer, but gathering statistics on the cancer drugs prescribed over the last ten years.”
+Actually we’re not directly curing cancer, but gathering statistics on cancer drugs sales over the last ten years.

 Whether it is the leaders or the employee who has the better argument, the difference of opinion can become a serious impediment to progress and morale.
 The employee may become disgruntled and start looking for a new job or, if they’re making a lot of noise about it, be forced leave the company.

 This is unlikely to happen with less passionate employees.
 Those who work to live rather than living to work.
 Plenty of my valued colleagues over the years are not at all passionate about their work and I don’t think they should feel guilty about that.
 I would say they are professional.
 They want to do a good job, because doing a good job is more satisfying than doing a shoddy one.
 Being liked by your colleagues means being helpful and responsible.
 However, they’re not so wedded to the company mission that they’ll feel any great loss if the decisions of senior management put the project or even the company at risk.

 The professional rather than passionate person may move on, of course, but it will likely be for more practical reasons – salary, benefits, location or career development.
 Those things are probably easier to measure and manage than factors like how realistic the company mission is or how inspiring the technical challenges.